The being real project – working towards best practice

 - Establish partnerships with key Aboriginal and Torres Strait Islander stakeholders and develop and implement resources that support harm reduction and hepatitis C testing and treatment in Aboriginal and Torres Strait Islander communities.

-- Build capacity among members organisations to effectively engage with Aboriginal and Torres Strait Islander people who inject drugs.
+- Build capacity among member organisations to effectively engage with Aboriginal and Torres Strait Islander people who inject drugs.

 The project is based on the component parts outlined below and in the associated links: